AbhishekRReddy/AbhishekRReddy/README.md

 - 👋 Hi, I’m @AbhishekRReddy
-- 👀 I’m interested in Robotics,Machine Learning, Computer Science
+- 👀 I’m interested in Mechanical Engineering and programming.
 - 🌱 I’m currently practicing Python
 - 💞️ I’m looking to collaborate on Projects related to Python
 - 📫 How to reach me ...- You can reach me on Twitter @TheRedAtom or mailto: thearreddy@gmail.com